To Be Continued... (The Temptations album)

 To Be Continued... is a 1986 album by American R&B vocal group The Temptations released on June 17, 1986 by Motown Records' Gordy label.
 The album featured the group's third top ten R&B hit of the 1980s, "Lady Soul", which reached No. 4 R&B and No. 47 pop.
 It was the third and final album to feature Ali-Ollie Woodson during his first stint with the group.
 The following year he was replaced by Dennis Edwards, then two years later rejoined the group replacing Edwards.
+Also, saxophonist David Sanborn appears on the title track.

 Track listing

-Superscripts denote lead singers for each track: (a) Ali-Ollie Woodson, (b) Ron Tyson, (c) Richard Street, (d) Melvin Franklin, (e) Otis Williams.